Publix Distribution Center

 The Re-Roofing Project Results

-Through excellent planning, communication and execution between Publix, the City of Deerfield Beach Inspectors, and ARI the project was completed on time and on budget without safety issues.
-According to Publix Super Market Director of Industrial Maintenance Chris Yates, “the roofing project at our main South Florida distribution warehouses went smoothly and stress-free because of Advanced Roofing experience and attention to details. “
+Through excellent planning, communication, and execution between Publix, the City of Deerfield Beach Inspectors, and ARI the project was completed on time and on budget without safety issues.
+According to Publix Super Market Director of Industrial Maintenance Chris Yates, “the roofing project at our main South Florida distribution warehouses went smoothly and stress-free because of Advanced Roofing experience and attention to detail. “

 Due to ARI’s outstanding performance on the project, Publix extended the project scope and contracted our team to re-roof the west side of the warehouse (174,680 s.f.) as well as, install a new roof on their Return Center building (48,413s.f.).
 In total, Advanced Roofing has installed a total of 417,310 square feet of new roofing systems for Publix at their Distribution facility in Deerfield Beach, Florida.